EventStore/EventStore/docs/server/quick-start/README.md

 EventStoreDB supports one client protocol, which is described below.
 The older TCP client API has been deprecated in version 20.2 and removed in version 24.2.
 The final version with TCP API support is 23.10.
 More information can be found in our [blog post](https://www.eventstore.com/blog/sunsetting-eventstoredb-tcp-based-client-protocol).

-Since version 24.6, the legacy protocol is available as a [commercial plugin](../configuration/networking.md#external-tcp) available for Event Store customers.
+Since version 24.6, the legacy protocol is available as a [licensed plugin](../configuration/networking.md#external-tcp) available for Event Store customers.

 ### Client protocol